RasaHQ/rasa-demo/data/nlu/nlu.md

 - What is the difference between entities and slots?
 - Where can I get the source code of Rasa?
 - Which  other tools can be used to  create chatbots?
-- Which programming language is rasa written in?
 - an I use Rasa for e-mail applications
 - any open source GUI rasa have?
 - any other tools to create chatbots?